 Custom domain name for your site

-One of Transistor’s defining characteristics is the fact that it offers unlimited storage for an unlimited number of podcasts for all users.
-The plans are instead tiered based on the total amount of monthly downloads podcasters receive.
-Other features include embed code, professional websites, distribution tools, and customizable domains.
-But what truly makes Transistor stand from the crowd is its analytics dashboard, where users can track stats such as average downloads per episode, subscribers, and historical performance.
+One of Transistor's defining characteristics is the fact that it offers unlimited storage for an unlimited number of podcasts for all users.
+Other notable features include embedded code, professional websites, distribution tools, and customizable domains.
+But what truly makes Transistor stand out from the crowd is its advanced analytics dashboard.
+Users can track stats such as average downloads per episode, what apps people use to listen, trends and historical performance.

 Transistor offers three different plans ranging from $19 to $99 per month.
 Subscriptions can be paid on a monthly or yearly basis.
 Those choosing a yearly plan will get two months of usage for free.
 All plans include unlimited podcasts, live customer support, in-depth analytics, and a customizable website.
-The main differences between plans are the monthly downloads available, additional users per podcast, and private podcasts support.
+The main differences between plans are the monthly downloads available, additional users per podcast, and the number of private subscribers.

 Captivate was developed by a team with a long, successful trajectory in the podcast industry, which becomes instantly apparent upon seeing the platform’s unique approach.
 This podcast hosting site is focused on growth, offering a long list of unique features aimed to empower creators and provide them with everything they need to build a successful online business.

-Among Captivate’s growth-oriented features you’ll find a mobile-friendly website you can customize with your brand colors, mailing list integrations to power your email marketing efforts, and a downloadable PDF report with your latest stats that can be used as part of a press kit or to show potential sponsors.
-These groundbreaking tools are, of course, offered in addition to traditional podcast features such as cross-platform distribution, in-depth analytics, custom plugins, and more.
+Among Captivate’s growth-oriented features you’ll find a mobile-friendly website you can customize with your brand colors, mailing list integrations to power your email marketing campaigns, trackable attribution links, editable web player CTAs, a single subscribe promotion link, educational resources in their growth labs and a downloadable PDF report with your latest stats that can be used as part of a press kit or to show potential sponsors.
+Captivate also has features that simplify work flows for podcasters such as their guest booking tool, dynamic show notes builder, dynamic ad and content insertion tool, episode planning section and more.
+These groundbreaking tools are, of course, offered in addition to traditional podcast features such as cross-platform distribution, in-depth industry recognized IAB certified analytics, custom plugins, and more.

-Captivate has three pricing tiers ranging between $19 and $99 per month.
+Captivate has three pricing tiers ranging between $19 and $99 per month (which is discounted if you pay annually).
 Unlike other podcast hosting sites, monthly downloads are the only element linked to these tiers.
-The basic Podcaster plan supports up to 12,000 downloads, while Professional and Brand set the cut at 60,000 and 150,000 downloads respectively.
-All core features on Captivate’s catalogue are available in all plans.
+The Personal podcaster plan supports up to 30,000 downloads, while Professional and Business set the cut at 150,000 and 300,000 downloads respectively.
+All features on Captivate's catalog are available in all plans.

-If you’re looking to make money online with your podcast, Audioboom might just be the place for you.
-This platform prides itself to be the best podcast hosting site for content monetization, operating under the slogan “Host, distribute and monetize your audio.”
+If you're looking to make money online with your podcast, Audioboom might just be the place for you.
+This platform prides itself on being the best podcast hosting site for content monetization, operating under the slogan "Host, distribute and monetize your audio."
 The platform divides its offering into two tiers: Podcasters and Podcaster Pros.
-The fist plan is aimed at content creators with less than 10,000 listeners per podcast episode, providing them with unlimited episodes hosting, cross-platform distribution tools, embeddable players, and advanced analytics.
+The first plan is aimed at content creators with less than 10,000 listeners per podcast episode, providing them with unlimited episode hosting, cross-platform distribution tools, embeddable players, and advanced analytics.

 Once your podcast surpasses the 10,000 listeners per episode barrier, you'll get access to Podcaster Pros and all the monetization tools that come with it.
 Audioboom provides established podcasters with sponsorship opportunities, a proprietary targeted ad network, branded content partnership opportunities, premium sales services, live stream collaborations, and more.

-Audioboom offers a series of tiered plans based on the amount of plays per month your podcast gets.
-The basic Podcasters plan starts at $9.99 per month for up to 10K monthly plays, and can be upgraded to a Plus Plan for a maximum of 25K monthly listeners.
+Audioboom offers a series of tiered plans based on the number of plays per month your podcast gets.
+The basic Podcasters plan starts at $9.99 per month for up to 10K monthly plays, and can be upgraded to a Podcast Pros plan for unlimited plays per episode.
 Both of these plans include unlimited episode hosting, cross-platform distribution, analytics, and embeddable players.
-The platform’s professional plan, aimed at podcasters with over 10K listeners per episode, offers numerous monetization tools for an undisclosed subscription cost.
+The platform's professional plan, aimed at podcasters with over 10K listeners per episode, offers numerous monetization tools for an undisclosed subscription cost.